FREE ITEM

 [PL 3]

-Considered the pinnacle of mass-produced NEU firearms, the SR-60 is the ultimate evolution of the SR platform, utilizing more precise machinery for manufacturing and improving vastly upon the SR-57.
-The final product is a more accurate, modular rifle, and with a higher fire rate than the SR-57 MOD4, though not all USRF soldiers have the luxury of sporting one of these - often instead relying on the SR-57 platform or SR-51s for their many duties.
+Considered the pinnacle of mass-produced NEU firearms, the SR-60 is the ultimate evolution of the SR platform.
+The manufacturing process utilizes more precise machinery and vastly improves upon the SR-57.
+The final product is a more accurate, modular rifle with a higher fire rate than the SR-57 MOD4.
+However, its main drawback comes from its accessibility.
+The relatively new rifle is only shipped in small batches to the Lakeside Division, which means most Lakeside soldiers often rely on the SR-57s or SR-51s for their duties.

 BASE TOOL: M65A5